 Speech therapy is needed when there are problems with voice, speech, language, hearing and swallowing.
 Speech therapists treat disorders in the field of personal communication.
 They are also engaged in information, prevention and research.

 There are four treatment areas within speech therapy: language, voice, speech and hearing.
 The speech therapist offers therapy and advice to people who experience problems in one or more of these areas.
-In addition, a speech therapist is consulted when there are swallowing problems or acts as a voice therapist for singers, actors or other professionals who often have to use their voice (such as teachers).
+In addition, a speech therapist is consulted when there are swallowing problems or acts as a voice therapist for singers, actors, teachers or other professionals who often have to use their voice.
 Some speech therapists also develop a practice in remedy of (mainly) written communication and help pupils with dyslexia, dysgraphia or other learning problems.

 Speech therapy can be used in case of the following problems: